 Donkeys & Mules as Livestock Guardians

 Donkeys and mules are a very popular choice for livestock protection.
-Farmers often times use them to guard cattle, sheep, and goats.
+We personally use donkeys to protect our sheep and goats.
+I’ve also had many of my friends use them as companion animals for horses and cattle.
 There are many reasons why they are considered one of the best types of guardian animals used for farming and livestock.

 Donkeys & Mules Are Good Defenders